-The objective of this discussion is to how to define an operation in the data model so that we can add multiple rows in an entity without having to call CREATE/UPDATE operations multiple times.
+The objective of this discussion is to how to define an operation in the data model so that we can add multiple rows to an entity without having to call CREATE/UPDATE operations multiple times.

 If you are new to SAP Netweaver Gateway and OData, please check How you can create your first OData Service?

 The data model in my case looks like as follows.